OSGP/Documentation/Domains/Smartmetering/README.md

 - **[GetGetFirmwareVersionResponse](./smartmeteringwebservices/GetGetFirmwareVersionResponse.md)** is a request which returns the response from the [GetFirmwareVersionRequest](./smartmeteringwebservices/GetFirmwareVersion.md).
 - **[ReplaceKeys](./smartmeteringwebservices/ReplaceKeys.md)** is a request to change the keys on a E-meter.
 - **[GetReplaceKeysResponse](./smartmeteringwebservices/GetReplaceKeysResponse.md)** is a request which returns the response from the [ReplaceKeys](./smartmeteringwebservices/ReplaceKeys.md) request.
+- **[GetMbusEncryptionKeyStatusByChannel](./smartmeteringwebservices/GetMbusEncryptionKeyStatusByChannel.md)** is a request to get the M-Bus encryption key status from an M-Bus device by using the E-meter device identification and channel from the G-meter.
+- **[GetMbusEncryptionKeyStatusByChannelResponse](./smartmeteringwebservices/GetMbusEncryptionKeyStatusByChannelResponse.md)** is a request which returns the response from the [GetMbusEncryptionKeyStatusByChannel](./smartmeteringwebservices/GetMbusEncryptionKeyStatusByChannel.md) request.
+- **[SetMbusUserKeyByChannel](./smartmeteringwebservices/SetMbusUserKeyByChannel.md)** is a request to set the M-Bus encryption key on an M-Bus device by using the E-meter device identification and channel from the G-meter.
+- **[SetMbusUserKeyByChannelResponse](./smartmeteringwebservices/SetMbusUserKeyByChannelResponse.md)** is a request which returns the response from the [SetMbusUserKeyByChannel](./smartmeteringwebservices/SetMbusUserKeyByChannel.md) request.
+- **[UpdateFirmware](./smartmeteringwebservices/UpdateFirmware.md)** is a request to update the firmware module(s) on a device.
+- **[GetUpdateFirmwareResponse](./smartmeteringwebservices/GetUpdateFirmwareResponse.md)** is a request which returns the response from the [UpdateFirmware](./smartmeteringwebservices/UpdateFirmware.md) request.
+- **[GenerateAndReplaceKeys](./smartmeteringwebservices/GenerateAndReplaceKeys.md)** is a request to generate and set the encryption and authentication key on a device.
+- **[GenerateAndReplaceKeysResponse](./smartmeteringwebservices/GenerateAndReplaceKeysResponse.md)** is a request which returns the response from the [GenerateAndReplaceKeys](./smartmeteringwebservices/GenerateAndReplaceKeys.md) request.
+- **[SetClockConfiguration](./smartmeteringwebservices/SetClockConfiguration.md)** is a request to set the clock configuration on a device.
+- **[GetSetClockConfigurationResponse](./smartmeteringwebservices/GetSetClockConfigurationResponse.md)** is a request which returns the response from the [SetClockConfiguration](./smartmeteringwebservices/SetClockConfiguration.md) request.
+- **[ConfigureDefinableLoadProfile](./smartmeteringwebservices/ConfigureDefinableLoadProfile.md)** is a request to configure the load profile on a device.
+- **[GetConfigureDefinableLoadProfileResponse](./smartmeteringwebservices/GetConfigureDefinableLoadProfileResponse.md)** is a request which returns the response from the [ConfigureDefinableLoadProfile](./smartmeteringwebservices/ConfigureDefinableLoadProfile.md) request.

 #### SmartMeteringInstallation
 - **[AddDevice](./smartmeteringwebservices/AddDevice.md)** is a request to add a device to the OSGP database.